 Myrtle Beach real estate is some of the most expensive in South Carolina, although Myrtle Beach house values don't compare to the most expensive real estate in the U.S.

-Myrtle Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Myrtle Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Myrtle Beach is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Myrtle Beach who work in sales jobs (14.24%), food service (12.49%), and management occupations (9.45%).

 Myrtle Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Myrtle Beach is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.75% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Myrtle Beach is somewhat higher than in the average US city of 21.84%: 28.75% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Myrtle Beach in 2018 was $31,219, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $124,876 for a family of four.
 However, Myrtle Beach contains both very wealthy and poor people as well.